 What We Do

 At Jade Vision Acupuncture, we offer both a five day and ten day treatment protocol depending on the conditions being treated.
-We recommend that first-time patients come for two week (ten days of treatment) in order to arrive at a complete understanding of the patient. his/her conditions. and see how he/she responds to treatment.
+We recommend that first-time patients come for two week (ten days of treatment) in order to arrive at a complete understanding of the patient’s conditions; and see how he/she responds to treatment.
 Some patients have a rapid response during a five-day session, while others do best on a ten-day protocol.

 - At the beginning of treatment, we review the patient’s medical history.
 We ask that you bring any vision tests that have been conducted.
 These tests are vital to determine the effectiveness of the treatment.